 Practicing incorrectly quickly introduces bad habits that ultimately lead to a poor understanding of the instrument as well as baking in bad form.
 This is a bad recipe that leads to below average playing.

 Finally, whether you’re just starting out or you’re a seasoned professional, you must be determined and driven almost to point of obsession.
 Make practicing and playing the drums a part of your daily life and routine.
 Practice everyday.

 Private Drum Lessons – Sign up for private lessons with a local drum instructor.
 Online and distance learning is okay for supplemental learning, but nothing compares to one-on-one, personalized drum instructions.

 Counting – This is in 2 parts.
 First, you should always count aloud while practicing.
-It will help you to internalize the count, and ultimately “feel” the music.
+It will help you to internalize the count, and ultimately “feel” the music, and use a metronome.

 Second, make every practice session count.
 Make sure you have completed all lessons and that you moved the needle forward to gaining a firm grip on the concepts you have been learning.
 Understand, too, that practicing is where you work out the rough spots, while striving for precision.
 Good practice sessions are those sessions where you sound rough, initially, until you have built that skill through constant repetition.
 This means you have challenged you mind and body as you work through concepts.
 Remember, practicing is not about sounding good.
 We practice to work out the kinks.

 Setting Goals – Set achievable goals.
 Work with your instructor to create a clear lesson plan.Set aside time to practice EVERY DAY for at least one hour.